FrazeRIP/FNF-VS-NN/README.md

 # FNF-VS-NN
-A custion full-week mod for Friday Night Funkin
+A custom full-week mod for Friday Night Funkin